QuestMetal/FileMaker/FileMakerDoc.md

 #<a name="purchase-orders"></a>Purchase Orders#

 Ship To location determines which location the received products will go.
-Ship To location cna only be changed in the PO status is open.
+Ship To location can only be changed in the PO status is open.

+Click the green triangle to right of the ship to information to go to ship to location.
+Things like address and email address can be changed here.

 #<a name="qorders"></a>Q Orders#
 ###Changing Shop###